Recipe: Lacto-Fermented Ginger Green Beans

 Pack fermentation jar with green beans, ginger, lemon peel, chilis, and garlic cloves.

 Add fermentation weight to jar and pour in brine to cover, green beans should be fully submerged.
+Questions about fermentation weights?
+Check out our Fermentation Weight Guide.

 Top with lid and airlock.
 (Need help?
 Check out our How to Assemble Airlock Video).
 Let ferment at room temperature for 3-5 days.
 Transfer finished green beans to jars and move to the refrigerator.
 Green beans will keep refrigerated for at least 2 months.